jeffpar/pcjs.v1/_posts/2017-03-21-the-macro-10-assembler-50-years-later.md

 Floating-point is the biggest chunk of work, which I'm going to save for last, with the hope that most PDP-10 software didn't use floating-point.
 However, if all PDP-10 systems included floating-point hardware (which I haven't been able to confirm yet), I may have no choice.
-Floating-point emulation in JavaScript isn't hard -- PCjs already includes an [8087 Coprocessor Emulation](/modules/pcx86/lib/x86fpu.js) -- but getting all the details right is time-consuming.
+Floating-point emulation in JavaScript isn't hard -- PCjs already includes [8087 Coprocessor Emulation](/modules/pcx86/lib/x86fpu.js) -- but getting all the details right is time-consuming.

 The PDP-10 has a lot of instructions, and I quickly had far more instructions than I was willing or able to write tests for.